-Also known asischuria, a urinary obstruction (UO) is a medical emergency requiring immediate treatment.
+Medically known as ischuria, a urinary obstruction (UO) is a medical emergency requiring immediate treatment.
 It occurs when the flow or urine is blocked anywhere along the urinary tract.
 The most common cause of blockage is a urethral plug which contains mucus, protein, cellular debris, sloughed off epithelial cells and crystals (commonly struvite) in the core.
 Other causes include:

-Blood clots can form in the bladder and cause a blockage as they travel down the urethra which could be related to trauma.
+These can form in the bladder and cause a blockage as they travel down the urethra which can be related to trauma.
 I recently read an article about a cat who was found hunched in somebody’s garden.
-He was picked up and found to have a urinary blockage.
+He was taken to a veterinarian who diagnosed a urinary blockage.
 A catheter was inserted and bloody urine was drained from the bladder along with blood clots.
-It was later discovered the cat also had a broken pelvis, the trauma had obviously resulted in blood clots forming in the bladder.
+It was later discovered the cat also had a broken pelvis, the trauma had caused blood clots to develop in the bladder.

-Portosystemic shunt is a congenital disorder in which blood is shunted around the liver instead of through.
+- Portosystemic shunt is a congenital disorder in which blood shunts around the liver instead of through.
 As the liver is responsible for the detoxification of blood, toxins, including ammonia build up which can lead to the formation of ammonium biurate crystals in the urine.

 Initially, there may be an incomplete blockage which means your cat is able to urinate but with difficulty.
 Symptoms of difficult urination may include: